leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 * Physical characteristics of objects make possible what we are able to do.
 * We recognize when we are able to interact.
-* Affordabces are relavite to the individual and their ability to interact.
+* Affordances are relative to the individual and their ability to interact.

-* It don't require conscious attention and thought.
+* It doesn't require conscious attention and thought.
-* It arise from our intrinsic understanding of our physical relationship with the world arround us.
+* It arises from our intrinsic understanding of our physical relationship with the world around us.

 Don Norman introduced the concept of the *perceived affordance*.
 When people perceive similarity between a digital representation and an actual physical object.